Oafish1/Squares/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/Oafish1/Squares/Build%20and%20Test?label=tests&style=plastic)

 This library is an implementation of [arXiv:2004.06278](https://arxiv.org/abs/2004.06278) adapted for any number of bits.
-Keep in mind that the original implementation was designed for 64 bit numbers.
+Keep in mind that the original implementation was designed for 64 bit numbers while this implementation uses a default of 32.

 The generation algorithm is **not my work**.
 For the paper on which this library is based, please look [here](https://arxiv.org/abs/2004.06278).